Sherry Sylvester

-Sherry Sylvester is a political worker and journalist.
+Sherry Sylvester is an American political worker and journalist.
 She was the communications director for Doug Forrester's 2005 campaign for Governor of New Jersey.

 She served briefly as the communications director for the Republican Party of Texas after heading Texas Media Watch, a project of the Lone Star Foundation, that reported on bias in the Texas press.

 She graduated from Oklahoma State University.

 In 2005, Sylvester was named Alumna of the Year by the Graduate School of Political Management, now at George Washington University.